Consult a Doctor

 High blood pressure is simply blood pressure that is very high.
 Sometimes it is so high that the body goes into crisis.

-To read the blood pressure, two numbers are needed – The systolic blood pressure and diastolic blood pressure.
+To read the blood pressure, two numbers are needed: the systolic blood pressure and the diastolic blood pressure.
 The Systolic blood pressure records the pressure in the arteries when the heart beats.
-It is written as the first number or numerator.
+It is written as the first number, or numerator.
 Diastolic blood pressure records the pressure in the arteries when the heart rests between beats.
-It is written as the second number or denominator.
+It is written as the second number, or denominator.
 Both are measured in millimetres of mercury (mmHg).

-Blood Pressure of less than 90/60 is called Low blood pressure.
+A blood pressure of less than 90/60 is called Low blood pressure.
 Normal blood pressure is less than or equal to 120/80 mmHg for adults.
 High blood pressure is diagnosed if, on two different occasions, your blood pressure is 140/90 mmHg or higher.
-High blood pressure of 180/120 mmHg and above is considered Hypertensive crisis and requires urgent medical attention to save the patient.
+High blood pressure of 180/120 mmHg and above is considered hypertensive crisis and requires urgent medical attention to save the patient.

 READ ALSO: